 - A. Students must demonstrate a reading knowledge of a foreign language.
-The foreign language requirement may be met by: - 1. passing the foreign language exam administered by the Director of Graduate Studies.For information about the cost, scheduling, and procedures, see "Policies and Procedures for the Foreign Language Examination" in this Handbook on page 32. - 2. completing twelve college-level credits or more in a single foreign language with an overall B average or higher. - 3. completing and earning a grade of B or higher in a language-immersion course approved by the Graduate Studies Committee.
+The foreign language requirement may be met by: - a.
+Passing the foreign language exam administered by the Director of Graduate Studies.
+For information about the cost, scheduling, and procedures, see "Policies and Procedures for the Foreign Language Examination" in this Handbook. - b.
+Completing twelve college-level credits or more in a single foreign language with an overall B average or higher. - c.
+Completing and earning a grade of B or higher in a language immersion course approved by the Graduate Studies Committee.

 Advisory committees may require additional proficiency in other languages, quantitative methods, or other research skills.
 Students are urged to complete their language requirement(s) by the end of their second semester of enrollment.
-Teaching Associates must demonstrate progress toward fulfilling the foreign language requirement no later than their second semester of enrollment (see "Requirements and Duties of Teaching Assistants and Associates" on pages 36-37 of this Handbook).
+Teaching Associates must demonstrate progress toward fulfilling the foreign language requirement no later than their second semester of enrollment (see "Requirements and Duties of Teaching Assistants and Associates" in this Handbook).

-- B. Passed comprehensive examinations. - C. Received the approval of the student's advisory committee for a dissertation proposal, in the form designated by the department, and filed it with the Director of Graduate Studies by the end - of the semester after the student passes comprehensive examinations.
+- B. Passed comprehensive examinations. - C. Received the approval of the student's advisory committee for a dissertation proposal, in the form designated by the department, and filed it with the Director of Graduate Studies by the end of the semester after the student passes comprehensive examinations.